bitlayer-org/bitlayer-org.github.io/docs/Learn/Terms/BTCFi/Desyn/user-agreement.md

 **Fixed-term**: Locked until maturity.

 ### 4.5
-Rewards are calculated and displayed hourly, with the final payout distributed within 1 to 3 months.
+Rewards are calculated and displayed hourly (the displayed yield is an estimated return, and the actual return shall be subject to the final distributed amount), with the final payout distributed within 1 to 3 months.

 ### 4.6
 Redemptions may be delayed due to liquidity or market conditions.